buttplugio/stpihkal/stpihkal/hardware/nobra.md

 The vibrators can be connected to either an analog control box or a digital control box.
-In addition to the buttons, the digital control box can also be controlled via Bluetooth using the official “NobraControl” application (uses .NET).
+In addition to the buttons, the digital control box can also be controlled via Bluetooth using the official “NobraControl” application (uses .NET Framework).

 ## Bluetooth details

-When paired with a system via Bluetooth 2.0, the digital control box identifies itself as `Nobra Control` and exposes two serial ports, COM4 and COM5.
+The digital control box identifies itself as `Nobra Control` via Bluetooth 2.0.
+When paired with a system using the key `1234`, it exposes two serial ports, COM4 and COM5.
 However, only COM5 can be used to control the toy.

 ## Protocol